ttowncompiled/Rose/_docs/multi-assignment.md

     x + y + z   #=> 3
 {% endhighlight %}

-The `:=` operator can also _splat_ the right-hand-side and assign different values to a `,` separated list of variables.
+The `:=` operator can also _splat_ the right-hand-side and assign different values to a space or comma separated collection of variables.

 {% highlight ruby %}
     let x, y, z := ( 1, 2, 3 )
     x + y + z   #=> 6
-    let x, y, z := 4, 5, 6  # comma separated values can also be splatted
-    x + y + z   #=> 15
+    let x, y, z := 4, 5, 6  # space or comma separated values can also be splatted x + y + z   #=> 15
 {% endhighlight %}